itsuhane/SwitchKey/README.md

 ### Install With Homebrew

-SwitchKey is available on Homebrew-Cask now.You can install SwitchKey by running the command above.
+SwitchKey is also available from Homebrew-Cask (thanks to @fanvinga):

 ```
 brew cask install switchkey
 ```